10 Common IT Problems in Business (And How to Fix Them)

 8. Outdated Hardware and Operating Systems

 Devices run end-of-life operating systems with no security patches available.
-Hardware is five or more years old, slow, and prone to failure.
-Replacement happens reactively — after a crash — rather than strategically.
+Hardware that’s five or more years old is slow, prone to failure, and a security risk.
+Replacement happens reactively—after a crash—rather than strategically.
+You can’t afford to wait for hardware to fail when it’s holding your business data.

 The Fix: Create a hardware refresh cycle: replace devices every 3–4 years on a staggered schedule.
 Plan operating system upgrades before support ends so you’re proactive, not forced into emergency transitions.
 Modern hardware improves security (TPM, secure boot), performance (SSDs, modern processors), and employee satisfaction.
 Spread the cost across the year rather than absorbing surprise replacement bills.
 An IT assessment identifies which devices are most urgent to replace.